 All that to say, even if you’re into the multi-effects thing, you should still buy individual boxes.

-Now to be clear, these pedals certainly aren't the cream of the crop, but they enjoy a good reputation and an easy price tag.
+To be clear, these pedals aren’t the best, but they enjoy a good reputation and an easy price tag.

 Here’s the 2013 guide to finding the 10 best cheap guitar pedals.

 Electro-Harmonix pedals enjoy a good reputation, and while the Nano Muff isn’t the best money can buy, it’s a great distortion pedal for the price.
 It’s more of a traditional overdrive than a fuzz.